Az-Net/Proposals/Memory Considerations.md

 Memory-augmented neural networks can be trained on labeled data using various supervised or reinforcement learning techniques, and they have been shown to exhibit some capabilities that are reminiscent of human memory, such as the ability to learn and recall sequential patterns, episodic memory, and context-dependent retrieval.

-(Again)

-However, it's important to note that even memory-augmented neural networks are still highly simplified approximations of human memory and do not replicate the full complexity and nuances of human memory processes.
+It's important to note that even memory-augmented neural networks are still highly simplified approximations of human memory and do not replicate the full complexity and nuances of human memory processes.
 Human memory is a complex and multifaceted cognitive phenomenon that involves various cognitive, neural, and contextual factors, and it is still an active area of scientific research.

 The Personal AI Language Model is a masked language model that decodes personal facts.
 It is fine-tuned on the individual's vocabulary and a knowledge graph that is context-aware.
 The algorithm combines factual entities from free text data and factual entities from contextual metadata.

 Masked language models (MLMs) and memory-augmented neural networks (MANNs) are both types of models used in natural language processing (NLP) and machine learning, but they have some key differences in their approach, architecture, and applications.